Best Monitor for Mac mini iMore 2021

 Best for Widescreen: LG 34WK95U-W Nano-ISP UltraWide

-Though we continued to be impressed with LG's UltraFine 5K, it's the 34WK95U-W that wins our hearts.
+Though we continued to be impressed with LG's UltraFine 5K, it's the 34WK95U-W that wons our hearts in our review.
 This 5K monitor has a 5120x2160 resolution, 34-inch display, a Thunderbolt 3 port, an HDMI port, a DisplayPort port, and a couple of USB-A ports.
 It's more versatile than the UltraFine, and that's ultra-fine with us.

 - Pro-quality technology